leandromatos/pre-theme/slack/README.md

 ### Install manually

-1. Open the Slack team you’d like to customize
-2. Click your team name to open the Team Menu
-3. Choose *Preferences*
-4. Select the *Sidebar Theme* tab
+1. Go to User **Menu > Preferences > Sidebar Theme**
-5. If necessary, click *Customize your theme and share it with others*
+2. In the bottom of the window, look for a **"customize your theme and share it with others"** link
-6. Paste the colors below into the box *Copy and paste these values to share your custom theme with others*
+3. Copy and paste the values below

 ```
 #191919,#292929,#191919,#23FF5E,#292929,#FFFFFF,#23ff5e,#23FF5E